Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Conclusion and perspectives

-Finally, it is also natural to wonder whether our successful approach at tackling the asymptotics of DOAG applies to labelled DAGs.
-Of course, this asymptotics is known~\cite{BRRW1986}.
-But if a proof similar to ours is feasible, then it might be possible as well to devise an efficient, pre-computation-free, algorithm for sampling them.
-We are planning to investigate this question in the near future.
+Finally, it is also natural to wonder whether our successful approach at efficiently sampling DOAG applies to labelled DAGs.
+Of course, the asymptotics of DAGs is known~\cite{Robinson1973}.
+But if a matrix encoding similar to ours is feasible, that is an encoding whose combinatorial properties are understood well enough to avoid introduction any bias, then it might be possible to devise an efficient, pre-computation-free, uniform sampler for DAGs.